 \begin{itemize} \item We provide a novel understanding from a dynamic perspective for optimization problems with water-filling solutions.
 In contrast with the traditional approach, this viewpoint can avoid tedious manipulations of KKT conditions in deriving water-filling solutions and greatly simplify water-filling algorithm design.

 \item A standard and plausible notation used in water-filling solutions is the ``+'' operation where $x^+\triangleq\max\{x,0\}$.
 Its widely acknowledged physical meaning is that the resource (e.g., power) allocated to a subchannel must be nonnegative.
-This physical meaning, while intuitive, {should not be used as a conclusion in solution derivations or algorithm designs.
-In our work, index based operations are introduced in the algorithm designs to avoid the ``+'' operation and simplifies the algorithm design.}
+However, direct implementation of the ``+'' operation may result in inconvenience and lead to problematic solutions for some optimization problems.
+In our work, index based operations are introduced in the algorithm designs to avoid the ``+'' operation and simplify the algorithm design.

 \item In addition to efficiency, the proposed method and the resulting algorithms are highly intuitive and understandable, and are also attractive from the implementation perspective.
 It is also compatible for extensions to complicated systems by using simple cases as building blocks.